2.1 What is debt?

 Many people have debts from unpaid fines.
-Revenue NSW manages the collection and enforcement of these debts.
-If you have unpaid fines, there are various options available to you, including instalment plans, contesting fines, waiver applications and Work and Development Orders (WDOs).
+Revenue NSW manages the collection and recovery of these debts.
+If you have unpaid fines, there are various options available to you, including payment plans, contesting fines, write off applications and Work and Development Orders (WDOs).

 Other government debts might include Centrelink debt, taxation debt, student loan debt (HECS-HELP), child support debt, and victim’s services restitution debt.
 These debts are each processed and enforced in different ways, so your options for resolution will differ.

 Consumer credit arrangements involve borrowing money from a financial institution, which is repaid over time, with additional interest and charges.
 It includes credit cards or store cards, personal loans, car loans, home loans, overdrafts and borrowing for investment purposes.
 It also includes taking out a lease or buying things by instalment (for example, appliances, televisions and furniture).
 There are various protections in place for credit consumers and user-friendly dispute resolution processes.